tfwio/gen.snd/readme.md

 ### Dependencies

+* using MSBUILD 5.0, DOTNET Framework v4.0–v4.5
+* Targeting x86/Win32, while lead development has taken place on a WOW64 machine running WIN7.
 * depends on `cor3.core` and `cor3.forms`, by way of files that are included into this common library.
-* A custom version of NAudio ([naudio.codeplex.com](http://naudio.codeplex.com)) is used here, until I adequately resolve differences between the assembly I'm using and the original(s).
+* [naudio.codeplex.com](http://naudio.codeplex.com) — a custom version is used here, until I adequately resolve differences between the assembly I'm using and the original(s).
 The primary reason I'm using a customized binary here is due to the lack of a signed assembly as distributed by naudio's default nuget package.
+* See: [vstnet.codeplex.com](http://vstnet.codeplex.com/) for more info on CSharp/VST.
+* Please note that any supplied binaries such as `naudio` and `jacobi.vstnet.interop` binaries were generated on a i686 processer, targeting i386 (win32) for cross-compatibility as this is the only machine used for testing thus far.

 ### History